 A mediator assists parties in achieving conflict resolution outside of the litigation process.
 If successful, the mediator will forward an agreement to their attorneys to move the divorce forward to formal completion.
 A mediator may be an attorney, counselor, or have another set of qualifications depending on the nature of conflict and needs of the parties.
 It is ideal to have a mediator well versed in the law, as well as psychology and finances to give comprehensive counsel if parties wish to entirely mediate their divorce.

-A parenting coach or coordinator assists parents in enhancing co-parenting communications to remain functional and harmonious during a child’s life.
+A parenting coordinator assists parents in enhancing co-parenting communications to remain functional and harmonious during a child’s life.
 This service may occur ad-hoc or as an ongoing service, customized to fit the needs of different families.
 At this time, there are very few qualified providers who offer this role in McLean County, and Guardian Law is committed to recruiting and training more professionals in this field to serve our clients.

 A Collaborative Law Specialist assists counsel in facilitating a synergistic approach to divorce.
 Alternative dispute resolution methodologies are brainstormed and encouraged.
 Recommendations for experts and special services are tailored for each conflict.
 Guardian Law keeps and vets a short list of the best experts in each area (advocacy, accounting, mental health, etc.) to make recommendations for consultations on all of our cases.
 We rely on the finest professionals to give us the fastest results on our cases.